wandb/terraform-google-wandb/examples/byob/README.md

 ## About

-Weights & Biases can connect to a Azure Blob Storage Container created and owned by the customer.
+Weights & Biases can connect to a GCP Bucket created and owned by the customer.
 This is called BYOB (Bring your own bucket).
 More details (here)[https://docs.wandb.ai/guides/hosting/data-security/secure-storage-connector#provision-the-gcs-bucket].

 This example does not deploy a Weights & Biases instance.
 It deploys all required resources (GCP bucket and permissions) in the customer's account and grants the W&B GCP Service Account access to the bucket.